 REVA University has entered into collaboration with many prominent industries to bridge the gap between industry and University.
 Regular visits to industries and mandatory internship with industries have helped our students become skilled with relevance to industry requirements.
 Structured training programs on soft skills and preparatory training for competitive exams are offered here to make students more employable.
 100% placement of eligible students speaks the effectiveness of these programs.
-The entrepreneurship development activities and establishment of "Technology Incubation establish an enterprise.
+The entrepreneurship development activities and establishment of -Technology Incubation Centers I in the enterprise.

-Centers" in the University extend full support to the budding entrepreneurs to nurture their ideas and providing a holistic education to the future generation and playing a positive role in nation building.
+University extend full support to the budding entrepreneurs to nurture their ideas and establish an providing a holistic education to the future generation and playing a positive role in nation building.

-With firm faith in the saying, "Intelligence plus character - that is the goal of education" (Martin for the growth of overall personality development leading to generating "GLOBAL
+With firm faith in the saying, -Intelligence plus character - that is the goal of education (Martin for the growth of overall personality development leading to generating -GLOBAL